 Jesus was asked this very question by a Pharisee who was considered to be “an expert in the law."
 Jesus answered by saying, “Love the Lord your God with all your heart, with all your soul, and with all your mind.
 This is the greatest and most important commandment.
 The second is like it: Love your neighbor as yourself.
 All the Law and the Prophets depend on these two commandments."
 Matthew 22:37–40 It seems like two simple commands that sum up Christianity, but it is very difficult to do.
 I used to have a neighbor who would throw old car oil from his job on my property and on my dog.
 When I confronted him, he threatened to bring harm to me and my children.
 Trust me when I say that my neighbor was not very likable, let alone lovable.
 So, I have fallen very short of this commandment many times.
 Plus, although I love Jesus more than anything, I do fall short of loving Him with all my heart, soul and mind.
-So, all I can do is follow and love Christ as much as I can and pray and ask for an abundance of love and patience for people and hope that it pleases God, when I stand before Him in judgement.
+So, all I can do is follow and love Christ as much as I can and pray and ask for an abundance of love for God and for people and hope that it pleases God, when I stand before Him in judgement.

 The Last Supper

 The Last Supper was held on the evening of preparation for the Jewish Passover, a very holy time for the Jewish Nation in remembrance of when God spared the Jews from the plague of death on every firstborn child in Egypt.
 Jesus arranged the dinner purposely by instructing His Disciples where to host it.
 His twelve Disciples were with Him during and after the meal.
 It is here that Jesus makes the prediction that Peter will deny knowing Him three times before the rooster crows that morning, which did come true.
 Jesus also predicts that one disciple, Judas Iscariot, will betray Him, which also came true.
 The Last Supper was a gathering for Christ to fellowship with His Disciples one last time prior to His arrest and crucifixion.
-It is important to note that Jesus also washed the feet of his disciples as a show of humility and servitude to them and that they should do the same to each other.
+It is important to note that Jesus also washed the feet of his disciples as a show of humility and servitude to them, and that they should do the same to each other.

 Jesus was whipped with a cat-o-nine-tails, beaten with sticks and crowned with thorns.
 Large spikes were driven into His hands and feet and He was in incredible pain every time He slightly moved his body.
 His torture was so brutal that He lasted only a few horrible hours on the cross, instead of the days it took most people to die.
 Yet, when God wanted an animal sacrificed, they were humanely sacrificed and never tortured.
 This is because Jesus had to take the sins of humanity on Him and suffer the most He could possibly suffer without dying instantly.
 Before Jesus arrest in the Garden of Gethsemane, Jesus prayed to God and asked Him if there was any other way.
 The Bible mentions Jesus "sweated blood" as He prayed.
 This makes perfect sense when you understand that there is a condition called "Hematidrosis," It is a rare, but very real medical condition where one’s sweat will contain blood.
 The sweat glands are surrounded by tiny blood vessels.
 These vessels can constrict and then dilate to the point of rupture where the blood will then effuse into the sweat glands.
 It is caused by extreme anguish.
 Jesus knew the suffering He would have to endure, but He obeyed God and went through with it.
-However, I believe the greatest suffering Jesus endured was while He was on the cross, God turned His back on Jesus and allowed Him to die.
+However, I believe the greatest suffering Jesus endured was while He was on the cross, God the Father turned His back on Jesus and allowed Him to die.
 During those few hours I believe Jesus was heartbroken and cried out to God, "My God, My God, why have you forsaken me?"
-Matthew 27:46 God loves us so much that He turned His back on His beloved and perfect Son Jesus and allowed Him to die on the cross for us, so that we may have life eternal.
+Matthew 27:46 God loves us so much that He turned His back on His only beloved and perfect Son Jesus and allowed Him to suffer and die on the cross for us, so that we may have life eternal.

 The evidence of the resurrection is extremely important because if there was no resurrection than Jesus was merely a good man or a prophet at best.

 The Empty Tomb of Jesus: Two major theories have been advanced by unbelievers: someone stole Jesus' body or the women and disciples went to the wrong tomb.
 The Jews and Romans had no motive to steal the body.
 Christ's apostles proved to be too cowardly (they ran away when Jesus was arrested) and would have had to overcome the Roman guards.
 The women who found the tomb empty had earlier watched Jesus being laid there.
 They knew where the correct tomb was.
 Even if they had gone to the wrong tomb, the Sanhedrin could have produced the body from the right tomb to stop the resurrection stories.
 Jesus' burial cloths were left neatly folded inside, hardly the act of hurrying grave robbers.
-Angels said Jesus had risen from the dead.
+Angels also had said that Jesus had risen from the dead.

 The Women Eyewitnesses: The women eyewitnesses are further proof that the Gospels are accurate historical records.
 If the accounts had been made up, no ancient author would have used women for witnesses to Christ's resurrection.
 Women were second class citizens in Biblical times.
 Their testimony was not even allowed in court.
 Yet the Bible says the risen Christ first appeared to Mary Magdalene and other women.
 Even the apostles did not believe Mary when she told them the tomb was empty.
 Jesus, who always had special respect for these women, honored them as the first eyewitnesses to his resurrection.
 The male Gospel writers had no choice but to report this "embarrassing" act of God's favor, because that was how it happened.